Matrix vs Sony CRE-E10 - $179 vs $899 OTC Hearing Aid Comparison

 The CRE-E10 is a legitimate self-fitting OTC hearing aid with Bluetooth streaming, a dedicated iPhone/Android app (via WSAudiology technology - Sony's hearing aid partner), and rechargeable operation.
 The engineering is solid.

-The iHEAR Matrix offers the same core capability - Bluetooth streaming, app control, rechargeable, OTC - at $179 Founding Backer pricing.
+The iHEAR Matrix offers the same core capability - Bluetooth streaming, app control, rechargeable, OTC - at $349 pricing.
 You are trading the Sony name for direct-from-manufacturer pricing.

 iHEAR Matrix - Bluetooth OTC Hearing Aid